kingdomcomecodex/kingdomcomecodex.github.io/README.md

     * Added a permalink icon in the bottom left, this gives a permanent direct link for each article (maybe relocated anytime in the future).
   * **1.0** (10/03/2018):
     * Initial release

+### About

+This project converts the in-game codex feature from [Kingdom Come: Deliverance](https://www.kingdomcomerpg.com) game into a online web.
+I made because I want to read comfortably in my smartphone (or any web browser) the whole game codex, with so nice historical and KCD world info.
+Also I wanted practice some web developement things, so this is a good way for it!

+Some comments:

+- It's made with the game XML language files, so it bundles the 10 languages that the game support (with 1.3 also with turkish!).
+- In sum, I made a script (in php) that transform these xml files to html that you saw, with (hope) nice design.
+- It has all entries unblocked.
+As only a few are unlocked by default in the game start, I prefer to pull the complete codex.
+In my opinion, no spoilers where there (you can feedback about).
+- Of course is adapted for mobile and pc screens.
+- You could mark as read articles (for mark where your last read position, for example).
+Also the last article viewed and selected width are stored on a cookie :)
+- I tried to make somekind of comfortably way to read: search, image zooms, increase-decrease width, etc.

+And another ones...:

+- Kudos to the online map (is linked): fonts and default background image taken from these.
+- As this uses extensively jquery and css3, you need a decent modern browser for sure (tested on Firefox & Chrome).
+- Of course probably could be better programmed.
+- Also for host in githubio, pages are in one html, bigger than normal websites (one general and one for each language).
+- As it's massive export from XML files, could be errors that I've not detected.
+You can notify that on github: https://github.com/kingdomcomecodex/kingdomcomecodex.github.io/issues
+- Of course, feedback, request, etc could be made in the same url.
+- The same for some translated texts.
+- Game developers are notified of this and no problem :)
+- Making that I take account that "ui_tutorial_cont_combat_basic" (basic combat help) are translated only in the english xml file!
+So "Combat" in part tutorial seems to be only in english (in fact i'm not sure it shows in "Tutorials" tab in the game).

+Feedback is welcome, of course.

+Hope this helps somebody.